+How many castles in France can you visit?
 There are more than 45,000 palaces and castles in France.
 Many of these are renovated, and some are still residences of famous people.
-Most of the castles and palaces in France are open to visitors again and some have lovely museums that showcase the their importance and magnificence.
+Most of the castles and palaces in France are open to visitors and some of them have lovely museums that showcase the their importance and magnificence.

 When exploring the French castles and palaces history comes alive.
 The fine castles and palaces we have listed below are all fun to visit and explore during a trip to France.
 Now let's do a countdown to the best castles in France to visit and learn about.

 First things first.
 You might wonder if there is a difference between a 'castle' and a 'palace' as some guides use the words interchangeably.
 However, there is a difference in the meaning, see here: